ppy/osu-wiki/wiki/Mascots/en.md

 ![pippi](img/pippi.png "pippi")

 pippi, stylised with a lowercase "p", is the osu! game mode mascot that joined on 2008-07.
-She is also known as pippidon in osu!taiko and appeared in [Yandere Simulator](https://yanderesimulator.com) as an NPC.
+She is also known as pippidon in osu!taiko.
 The initial concept art was created by ::{ flag=US }:: [Sarumaru](https://osu.ppy.sh/users/9427), the pippidon sprite was created by ::{ flag=HK }:: [crystalsuicune](https://osu.ppy.sh/users/9974), and the current art was designed by ::{ flag=US }:: [Daru](https://osu.ppy.sh/users/32480).

 ### ![osu!catch icon](/wiki/shared/mode/catch.png) Yuzu